-Programmes that had identifiable impacts on the community's outcomes during the year ended 30 June 2020 included:
+Programmes that had identifiable impacts on the community's outcomes during the year ended 30 June 2019 included:

-Wellbeing outcomes Community outcomes Effects of programmes in activity area Economic Enabling infrastructure Well maintained and reliable wastewater collection, treatment and disposal to cater for the communities needs both now and in the future.
-Social Thriving communities Resilient and reliable wastewater collection and safe irrigation of treated wastewater effluent to agricultural blocks ensuring good community health.
-Environmental Stunning environment Safe irrigation of treated wastewater to agricultural blocks which utilise the nitrogen and phosphorous as a valuable resource, and minimise energy requirements and greenhouse gas emissions.
-Economic Exuberant economy Robust infrastructure to serve our current economy and .providing for future growth.
-Cultural Partnership with Tangata Whenua Improved relationships with Iwi as a result of improved consultation, communication, and fostering of relationships.
+Community outcomes Effects of programmes in activity area Enabling infrastructure Well maintained and reliable wastewater collection, treatment and disposal to cater for the communities needs both now and in the future.
+Thriving communities Resilient and reliable wastewater collection and safe irrigation of treated wastewater effluent to agricultural blocks ensuring good community health.
+Stunning environment Safe irrigation of treated wastewater to agricultural blocks which utilise the nitrogen and phosphorous as a valuable resource, and minimise energy requirements and greenhouse gas emissions.
+Exuberant economy Robust infrastructure to serve our current economy and .providing for future growth.
+Partnership with Tangata Whenua Improved relationships with lwi as a result of improved consultation, communication, and fostering of relationships.